Best Dog Collar of 2021

 All of the webbing collars, along with the Illumiseen LED Collar, have sturdy D-rings to serve as leash attachment points.
 The Ruffwear Hoopie and the PetSafe Martingale Quick Snap both have a dedicated ID tag loop, so you never need to worry about accidentally clipping your leash to the tag instead of the D-ring again.
 Even better, the Ruffwear Hoopie includes a rubberized noise dampener to minimize your dog's tags jingling on your walks.
 The embroidered GoTags collars are also very convenient in this regard since the customization option negates the need for a separate ID tag entirely.

 The Black Rhino Comfort Collar Ultra Soft, the Custom Catch, and the Soft Touch Collars Padded Leather all have a belt buckle clasp, which we found to be much less convenient since they take longer to put on.
-Your size adjustments are also more limited since you are relying on the pre-punched holes for discrete lengths, rather than having an entire range available as you do with a sliding adjustment.
+Your size adjustments are also more limited since you are relying on the pre-punched holes for discrete lengths rather than having an entire range available as you do with a sliding adjustment.
 However, we do think the Black Rhino is a bit more user-friendly than the other two, as it's more flexible, and the Soft Touch did earn a few points for a dedicated ID tag attachment loop.

 The two illuminated collars we tested — the BSeen and the Illumiseen — are relatively user-friendly but are a bit more work due to their electronic nature.
 The BSeen is very easy to use, but it lacks a leash attachment and can get pulled apart easily, so it can only work as a supplemental collar.
 The Illumiseen can be used as a normal collar, but it's harder to adjust and much less flexible, so we would mainly recommend it for its light-up qualities and wouldn't be our first choice for a day-to-day collar.

 Ease of Cleaning